heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/PRESENTATION.md

 2. Humidity
 3. Pressure
 4. Quit
+> 4
 ```

 The client will then display the average of the measures received from the
 weather station.

+## Implementation details and tips

+TODO: Add the schema

+### Concurrency

+TODO: Add details about concurrency (problem and solution)

+This is not a concurrency course!
+We will not penalize you if you do not use
+concurrency in your application.
+However, we think it is a good opportunity to
+learn about concurrency and we will be happy to help you if you want to use it.

 ## Find the practical work